close

 Remote work models also offer employers more choices.
 If you’re among the many who have been struggling to find workers, any role that can be done remotely provides you options for how you fill it.

 The remote environment offers alternatives for employers to go beyond the traditional, 9-5 employee.
-If you need someone for those hours, you can generally find those online too, but otherwise, you can choose to have a fractional EA - two part-time employees that fill your full-time need.
+If you need someone for those hours, you can generally find those online too, but otherwise, you can choose to have a fractional VEA - two part-time employees that fill your full-time need.

 In short, remote positions can help you to find those highly qualified workers that want the choice of remote work.
 It’s a way to find top talent, even while your competitors struggle with labor shortages.